Brice-Financial-Projects/Alpha-Sage/README.md

-# 📈 AlphaSage: Quant Stock Screener & Backtest Framework
+# 📈 AlphaSage--Commodities Edition: Quant Stock Screener & Backtest Framework

 **AlphaSage** is a senior-level Python-based platform for developing, evaluating, and publishing quantitative equity strategies.
 Built for real-world alpha generation, it includes a modular simulation engine, formal research publishing via Quarto, and an optional Streamlit dashboard for visualizing and interacting with results.